godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 There is not a whole lot to note here, but there is just one thing, and that is how the length of the blade of the sword is broken into several small :ref:`Area <class_Area>` nodes.
 This is because we need to roughly know where on the blade the sword collided, and this is the easiest (and only) way I could figure out how to do this.

-.. tip:: If you know how to find the point where a :ref:`Area <class_Area>` and a :ref:`CollisionBody <class_CollisionBody>` meet, please let me know and/or make a PR on the
+.. tip:: If you know how to find the point where a :ref:`Area <class_Area>` and a :ref:`CollisionObject <class_CollisionObject>` meet, please let me know and/or make a PR on the
          Godot documentation!
 This method of using several small :ref:`Area <class_Area>` nodes works okay, but it is not ideal.

 Other than that, there really is not much of note, so let's write the code.
 Select the ``Sword`` root node, the :ref:`RigidBody <class_RigidBody>` and make a new script called